MarsDude-com/gozer-website/content/updates/2025/2025-04-10-01-my-first-distro-challenge.md

 In the 29 years I have been using Linux, a LOT of distributions have lived inside my computer(s) for a period of time.
 Some for a couple of days, others for a lot longer.

-I am a notorious ditrohopper.
-Sometimes I get tired of it myself :-)

 My first distro's I tried were Red Hat and Slackware, back in 1996.
 I still have those CD-ROMs!
 Slackware was my favourite for a long time.
 No matter what distro I tried, I always came back to it.
-I learned a lotfrom using Slackware.
+I learned a lot from using Slackware.

+But...
+I'm a notorious distrohopper.
+Sometimes I get tired of it myself ;-)

 The last couple of years Void Linux and OpenSUSE (Tumbleweed and Leap) have been the ones I really liked.
 And at the moment OpenSUSE Leap is on my server, and Linux Mint on my laptop.